 But make no mistake.
 You can’t just throw a turkey in a big pot of oil and expect everything to turn out ok.
 There’s actually a science to it.
-You have to have the right equipment, proper size bird properly prepared and the right kind of oil at just the right temperature.
+You have to have the right equipment, proper size bird properly prepared, and the right kind of oil at just the right temperature.
 So let’s get right to it.
 Here is the proper and definitive way to fry a turkey.

 Ingredients and Equipment

 Turkey frying kit – You CANNOT fry a turkey on the stove or in a house.
 I’m not going to go into a long list of the equipment you need to safely fry a turkey.
-The best thing to do is go to Wal-Mart and buy a turkey fryer.
+The best thing to do is to go to Wal-Mart and buy a turkey fryer.
 It comes with everything you need except the propane tank.
 Pot, burner, thing that goes up the turkey’s butt, etc.

 Turkey – The one thing you don’t want to do when frying a turkey is to get the biggest one you can find.
 Try to stay in the 13-16lb range.
 Anything bigger will be too hard to handle.
 You can always buy two if needed.
-They cook quick.
+They cook quickly.

 Seasoning – What you season the turkey with is up to you.
 I prefer Legg’s seasoning, but any poultry rub will do.
 My mom is partial to garlic salt and black pepper.

 Peanut Oil – This is probably the most important ingredient.
 You absolutely CANNOT use any other kind of oil.
 Peanut oil handles the heat better than any other oil and won’t burn the turkey.
-It is expensive, but its worth every penny not to have a burnt and greasy turkey for Thanksgiving.
+It is expensive, but it’s worth every penny not to have a burnt and greasy turkey for Thanksgiving.
 You’ll need a few gallons.
-You won’t know how much until you do a test dunk with the turkey (more on that later) so buy the smallest bottles the store has so you can return the one’s you didn’t use.
+You won’t know how much until you do a test dunk with the turkey (more on that later) so buy the smallest bottles the store has so you can return the ones you didn’t use.

 Wild Turkey and Coke – You’re going to be standing out in the cold watching a turkey cook.
 You’ll need this.